Stable local dynamics: expansion, quasi-conformality and ergodicity: Abstract

 \section{Abstract}

-In this paper we study stable ergodicity of the action of groups of diffeomorphisms on smooth manifolds.
-The existence of such actions is known only on one dimensional manifolds. {The aim of this paper is to introduce a geometric method to overcome this restriction and for constructing higher dimensional examples.} In particular, we show that every closed manifold admits stably ergodic finitely generated group actions by diffeomorphisms of class $\cC^{1+\alpha}$.
-We also prove the stable ergodicity of certain algebraic actions including the natural action of a generic pair of matrices near the identity on a sphere of arbitrary dimension.
-These are consequences of the {\it quasi-conformal blender}, a local and stable mechanism/phenomenon introduced in this paper, which encapsulates our method to prove stable local ergodicity by providing quasi-conformal orbits with fine controlled geometry.
-The quasi-conformal blender is developed in the context of pseudo-semigroup actions of locally defined smooth diffeomorphisms.
-This allows for applications in different settings, including for the smooth foliations of arbitrary codimension.
+In this paper, we study stable ergodicity of the action of groups of diffeomorphisms on smooth manifolds.
+Such actions are known to exist only on one-dimensional manifolds.
+The aim of this paper is to introduce a geometric method to overcome this restriction and to construct higher dimensional examples.
+In particular, we show that every closed manifold admits stably ergodic finitely generated group actions by diffeomorphisms of class $\cC^{1+\alpha}$.
+We also prove the stable ergodicity of certain algebraic actions, including the natural action of a generic pair of matrices near the identity on a sphere of arbitrary dimension.
+These are consequences of the {\it quasi-conformal blender}, a local and stable mechanism/phenomenon introduced in this paper, which encapsulates our method for proving stable local ergodicity by providing quasi-conformal orbits with fine controlled geometry.
+The quasi-conformal blender is developed in the context of pseudo-semigroup actions of locally defined smooth diffeomorphisms, which allows for applications in diverse settings.